phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

 ## Site structure & Content

 ### About page
-- As a site for **personal branding** has a professional/business goal, IMO it should first and foremost have a "**professional**" section where you detail:
+- As a site for **personal branding** has a professional/business goal, IMO it should first and foremost have a "**professional**" section where you detail
     - Your personal brand pitch
-    - Your professional experience:
+    - Your professional experience
         - LinkedIn etc. profile links
         - Summary skills, certifications, achievements, testimonials
         - Work/project portfolio with links/screenshots/demos (e.g. code repos as a developer)